cerevo/LiveWedge_API/autotrans/00Readme.txt

 ## How to run

 (0) Find LiveWedge's IP address by iPad
-(1) Run command as below
+(1) Run the command as below

-  ./autorun IP_address_of_LiveWedge
+  ./autotrans IP_address_of_LiveWedge

   example)
-  ./autorun 172.16.130.244
+  ./autotrans 172.16.130.244

 (2) Open WebUI by any web browser

   http://localhost:8080/

 Note:
-  A file name of A still picuture to upload is fixed to 'a.jpg'.
+* The file name of A still picuture to upload is fixed to 'a.jpg'.
+* Settings are saved in 'autotrans.json'.